 The Question of Vitamin K for Newborns

-Censorship is real.
-My Pinterest account was just suspended; surprisingly, part of my main board is still available through this link, and it scrolls down a long way so all is not lost!
+Censorship is real, so my Pinterest account was suspended; thankfully, a big part of my main board is still alive through this link!

-You can also find me on Instagram, MeWe, and Telegram.
+You can also find me on Facebook, Gab, MeWe, X (Twitter), and Instagram.

 Medical Disclaimer: I am no longer a practicing medical professional, and I am not doctor.
 I am a mother.
 I do seek scientific confirmation of the safety and effectiveness of the herbs and remedies I use.
 Using remedies is a personal decision.
 Nothing I say on this blog is intended to treat or prevent disease.
 Consult your own doctor.